 If you’re quite familiar with the fact that the ecosystem of any platform (i.e, the apps available to it) determines its success then you will know by now that Firefox OS and Sailfish likewise (which are alternative mobile platforms to Android and iOS) aren’t where they ought to be particularly because they lacked the extensive array of apps to attract users like their counterparts.

-Productivity on Linux had terribly lacked in the past and adaptation was rather hard and impossible for most during it’s earlier days – fast forward two decades later and we have an abundant of apps tailored to the specific needs for Linuxers and extremely user-friendly operating systems for newcomers in the Linux world.
+Productivity on Linux had terribly lacked in the past and adaptation was rather hard and impossible for most during its earlier days – fast forward two decades later and we have an abundance of apps tailored to the specific needs for Linux and extremely user-friendly Linux operating systems for newcomers in the Linux world.

 While we may have these two as the most popular, they are not necessarily the best and the former is not native to Linux.

-We’ve made a comprehensive list of Office suites available for the Linux platform in this article totaling 16 – most of which are cross platform too – essentially making them alternatives to the Microsoft Office suite available on competing desktop platforms (Windows and OSX) out there and even the mobile ones.
+We’ve made a comprehensive list of Office suites available for the Linux platform in this article totaling 12 – most of which are cross-platform too – essentially making them alternatives to the Microsoft Office suite available on competing for desktop platforms (Windows and OSX) out there and even the mobile ones.

 For installation instructions visit: Install LibreOffice in Linux Systems